Home / York Walkway - Diamond Sawing

 Each of the three walkways, housed within its own independently supported scaffold and crash deck, was cut up into five sections and lowered by a crane sitting in the road beneath.
 After each walkway was removed, the scaffold section supporting it was dismantled from the top down providing access to the walkway beneath and enabling the 50t crane to easily lower average 4.3m cut sections to street-based skips.

-"Working from the crash platform immediately beneath each walkway we used a Hilti LP32 track saw, fitted with inverted blades, to saw upwards into the concrete forming raking cuts," explains Gnat UK project director Mike Hill.
+"Working from the crash platform immediately beneath each walkway we used a Hilti LP32 track saw, fitted with inverted blades, to saw upwards into the concrete forming raking cuts," explains Gnat UK's project director.
 "Cuts were finished with inverted stitch drilling by a Hilti DD750 rig, and 150mm diameter holes cored for lifting frame chains using a Hilti DD350 rig."

 Vibration and noise levels were minimal compared to conventional demolition techniques and Gnat UK completed its contract four days inside the programmed four weeks.